 - Conduct, publish and disseminate results of sponsored research, polling, open-ended interviewing, mass media educational communication, teleconferencing, online and print, cross-cultural consulting, and training, conferences and other media.

-We have the opportunity to be a model institution through CCERP.
 Our approach to community engagement will be to enlist meaningful participation across the political spectrum to form consensus about the identification of, if not always the solutions to, important educational, social and economic problems.
 While diversity of opinion is cherished in democratic communities, there is a worrisome trend of increasing partisan and ideological divisiveness in American society.
 Our hope is to help raise the level of public awareness about and responsiveness to the persistent and widening economic and social disparities across class, ethnic and racial lines by engaging our students, faculty, staff and others in the search for creative and pragmatic solutions that translate sound theory into effective action.
-CCERP will sponsor forums, studies, projects and services related to the core mission of promoting community and civic engagement and research.
+The centers of Civic and Community Engagement will sponsor forums, studies, projects and services related to the core mission of promoting community and civic engagement and research.
 The foci of these activities will include but not be limited to: the educational achievement gap, including the lags in mathematics, science and technology among American students generally; the political and social consequences of declining community engagement and political participation; the diminution of economic security for the average worker, including the impact of workforce globalization; stemming urban decline; economic development; the energy problem; threats to or the loss of natural resources vital to the economic well being of communities; basic health and nutrition imperatives, especially for children; the study of the social and economic consequences of immigration; and the effects of the intolerance of cultural differences.